Jul

 9. Sign oath as guardian.

 At the conclusion of the hearing, the person or persons appointed will be required to sign an oath to serve as guardian, which will be filed with the probate clerk’s office.
-This is one of the last steps, along with getting the bond approved by the judge before the person appointed becomes the guardian officially.
+This is one of the last steps, along with getting the bond approved by the judge, before the person appointed officially becomes the guardian.

 10. Obtain letters of guardianship from the clerk.

 Congratulations!
-The applicant(s) for guardianship has made it to the finish line.
-Once the oath and bond have been filed, the probate clerk will issue letters of guardianship for the person, estate, or both depending on the capacity in which the applicant(s) was appointed to serve.
+The applicant(s) for guardianship has reached the finish line.
+Once the oath and bond have been filed, the probate clerk will issue letters of guardianship for the person, estate, or both, depending on the capacity in which the applicant(s) was appointed to serve.

 The appointed guardian or guardians will need the letters of guardianship to present to third parties as evidence of his or her authority to act on behalf of the Ward.